-What Pool Demo Scope Looks Like in El Dorado Hills
+What does pool demolition in El Dorado Hills include?

 EDH estate pools are rarely a standard 400 sq ft rectangle.
 Most built during the Serrano and Highland Hills development era run 600–900 sq ft of water surface, with integrated spa, cascade features, and 1,000+ sq ft of concrete or travertine surround.
 Full removal scope typically covers all of that.